FredKSchott/pika-pack/README.md

   "version": "1.0.0",
   "@pika/pack": {
     "pipeline": [
       // 1.
-Compile your source to standard ES2018+
+Compiles your source to standard ES2018+
       ["@pika/plugin-standard-pkg", {"exclude": ["__tests__/*"]}],
       // 2.
-Create a distribution to run on Node.js
+Creates a distribution to run on Node.js
       ["@pika/node-builder"],
       // 3.
-Create a distribution to run on web browsers (optimized for bundlers) ["@pika/web-builder"],
+Creates a distribution to run on web browsers (optimized for bundlers) ["@pika/web-builder"],
       // 4.
-Generate type definitions automatically from your JavaScript ["@pika/types-builder"]
+Generates type definitions from your JavaScript automatically ["@pika/types-builder"]
     ]
   },